huggingface/diffusers/docs/source/en/quantization/gguf.md

 pip install -U gguf
 ```

-Since GGUF is a single file format, use [`~FromSingleFileMixin.from_single_file`] to load the model and pass in the [`GGUFQuantizationConfig`] when loading the model.
+Since GGUF is a single file format, use [`~FromSingleFileMixin.from_single_file`] to load the model and pass in the [`GGUFQuantizationConfig`].

-When using GGUF checkpoints, the quantized weights remain in a low memory `dtype`, typically `torch.unint8` and are dynamically dequantized and cast to the configured `compute_dtype` when running a forward pass through each module in the model.
-The `GGUFQuantizationConfig` allows you to set the `compute_dtype` for the forward pass of each module.
-The functions used for dynamic dequantizatation are based on the great work done by [city96](https://github.com/city96/ComfyUI-GGUF)
+When using GGUF checkpoints, the quantized weights remain in a low memory `dtype`(typically `torch.unint8`) and are dynamically dequantized and cast to the configured `compute_dtype` during each module's forward pass through the model.
+The `GGUFQuantizationConfig` allows you to set the `compute_dtype`.

+The functions used for dynamic dequantizatation are based on the great work done by [city96](https://github.com/city96/ComfyUI-GGUF), who created the Pytorch ports of the original (`numpy`)[https://github.com/ggerganov/llama.cpp/blob/master/gguf-py/gguf/quants.py] implementation by [compilade](https://github.com/compilade).

 ```python
 import torch